Ylar/Search-and-Destroy-1.3.3/README.md

 command interface and making it simpler and more consistent.

 - Removed a lot of spammy text output (old debugging messages, etc.) plus other general cleaning-up.

-# Update 21 Sep 2017 @ 20:00 MUD time

-On short notice, I'm implementing a change to correct a major omission that was brought to my attention.
+Lastly, on short notice, I'm implementing a change to correct a glaring omission that was brought to my attention.
 A few other things I was working on also made it in.
 Hopefully they aren't horribly broken:

 - Hunt trick should now work for Navigators hunting through portals.
 Previously, it would break because the portal hunt message didn't match the regexp.
 It looks functional to me now, but I'm not a navigator so please let me know if and when this breaks.
 If it works, it should remove the need to patch it yourself.

 - Navigator auto-hunt will be trickier.
 For now, when you try to hunt through a portal, you will be prompted to enter the portal and then autohunt again.